fw8/ProFTPd-Accountmanager/README.md

 Run example:

     $ cd example
-    $ docker run --rm -it -v $PWD/../ui:/app composer install
-    $ docker-compose up
+    $ docker-compose up -d

 Open Browser on http://localhost

-Create new account
+Create a new account

-Login to new account with an sftp-client on <sftp://localhost:2222>
+Login to the new account with a sftp-client on <sftp://localhost:2222>